Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 Mexico City's markets transform in December.
 Three you should not miss with kids:

-- Mercado de la Merced: huge, chaotic, and full of pinata stalls, dried chiles, and Christmas candy.
+• Mercado de la Merced.
+Huge, chaotic, full of pinata stalls, dried chiles, and Christmas candy.
 Hold hands and use a slash-resistant anti-theft bag across your body.

-- Bazar Navideno in Coyoacan: a smaller, slower, more bohemian market in the leafy Coyoacan neighborhood, with handmade ornaments and artisan toys.
-This is where to do your gift shopping.
+• Bazar Navideno in Coyoacan.
+Smaller, slower, more bohemian, in the leafy Coyoacan neighborhood.
+Handmade ornaments and artisan toys.
+Do your gift shopping here.

 Family-Friendly Christmas Traditions to Try